mdn/content/files/en-us/web/html/element/button/index.md

 ### Icon buttons

-Buttons that only show an icon to represent do not have an _{{glossary("accessible name")}}_.
+Buttons that only display an icon do not have an _{{glossary("accessible name")}}_.
 Accessible names provide information for assistive technology, such as screen readers, to access when they parse the document and generate [an accessibility tree](/en-US/docs/Learn/Accessibility/What_is_accessibility#accessibility_apis).
 Assistive technology then uses the accessibility tree to navigate and manipulate page content.

 To give an icon button an accessible name, put text in the `<button>` element that concisely describes the button's functionality.